Disc Cutter Basics and How to Make Metal Washers

 Step 1: Select the two disc punches needed to make the desired finished product.

-If only a small piece of metal is available for the project and there is no room for waste, such as when a precious metal is being used, doing alternate Steps 2 through 4 will help.
+If you're working with a small piece of metal and can't afford any waste such as when using precious metals follow the alternate Steps 2 through 4 instead.

 Pro Tip: Economy Cutter: These cutters do not clamp down on the sheet metal to be cut, securing it into place, like the higher end ones do.
 Hint: The larger the piece of sheet metal, the more unwieldy it can be.
 Smaller pieces of sheet metal are easier to handle when using an economy cutter.
 Position the metal in the cutter, centering the centering mark or the smallest drawn circle under the hole size to be cut with the disc punch used in Step 3.
 Slide the disc punch from Step 3, cutting end toward the sheet metal, into the hole and press down on the metal to hold the metal in place.